-There were eight silver coins included in each set with an aggregate silver content of 1.51907 troy ounces.
-This remains the highest silver content within a modern US Mint Silver Proof Set.
-The increase was the result of the DC & US Territories Quarters, which included six designs, rather than the typical five quarter designs per year.
+Eight silver coins were included in each set with an aggregate silver content of 1.519 troy ounces.
+Excluding Limited Edition Silver Proof Sets and the 2018 50th Anniversary Silver Proof Set, this remains the highest silver content within a modern U.S. Mint Silver Proof Set.
+The increase was the result of the D.C. & U.S. Territories Quarters, which included six designs, rather than the typical five quarter designs per year.
 The remaining silver coins were the Kennedy Half Dollar and Roosevelt Dime.

 Non-silver coins included in the set also saw an increase, driven by the 2009 Lincoln Bicentennial Cents.
 Four different designs were issued to mark the different stages in the life of Abraham Lincoln.
 The remaining coins were the four Presidential Dollars featuring William Henry Harrison, John Tyler, James K. Polk, and Zachary Taylor, the Jefferson Nickel, and the Native American Dollar.
 The final coin was the first issue of a new series featuring the Sacagawea Dollar obverse paired with annually rotating reverse designs depicting the contributions and accomplishments of Native Americans.